Chapter 8 File Compression

 8.2.1 Compress

-Let us compress release_names.txt
+Let us compress release_names.txt file using gzip.

 gzip release_names.txt